Seresto Collar & Advantix: Can You Use Them Together for Maximum Flea & Tick Protection?

 However, speaking with your veterinarian before using the Seresto collar and Advantix simultaneously is crucial.

-They will be able to provide you with the best advice based on your dog’s individual needs and health status, as well as advise you on the best flea and tick prevention and treatment plan for your pet.
+They will be able to provide you with the best advice based on your dog’s needs and health status and advise you on the best flea and tick prevention and treatment plan for your pet.

 Seresto Collar & Advantix – Side Effects